callmemahmud/EEE499B/README.md

 # EEE499B

-This is final year capston project based on computer vision
+#This is a capston project based on computer vision